dabochen/spreadsheet-is-all-you-need/README.md

 # Spreadsheet Is All You Need
 **A nanoGPT pipeline packed in a spreadsheet**

-This is a project that I did to help myself learn the architecture of GPT.<br>
+This is a project that I did to help myself understand how GPT works.<br>
 It is pretty fun to play with, especially when you are trying to figure out what exactly is going on inside a transformer.<br>
-This helped me to visualize the entire structure and the dataflow with all the mechanisms inside it to be interactive.<br>
+This helped me to visualize the entire structure and the data flow.<br> All the mechanisms, calculations, matrices inside are fully interactive and configurable.<br>

-While reading about LLMs, I realised that the internal mechanisms of a transformer is basically a lot of matrices calculation, so I thought why don't I try to visualize it in a spreadsheet.<br>
+While reading about LLMs, I realised that the internal mechanisms of a transformer is basically a range of matrices calculations being connected in a certain order.<br>
+I started to wonder if the whole process can be repersented in a spreadsheet since all the calculations are fairly simple.
+I'm a visual thinker, I couldn't think of a better way to do it.
-Then with some trial and errors, I wrote the full inference pipeline of the nanoGPT project into a single spreadsheet.<br>
+Then with some trial and errors, I wrote the full inference pipeline of the nanoGPT architecture into a single spreadsheet.<br>
 Therefore <mark>**spreadsheet is all you need**<mark>.